carpegavin/Gavs-Super-Big-Fun-Time-Portfolio/README.md

 ## The requirments to develop my portfolio were as follows:
   * The front page must have the following visible
-    1. name
+    1. Full name
-    2. recent photo
+    2. Recent photo
-    3. links to bio, projects, and contact info
+    3. Links to bio, projects, resume, and contact info

   * The links must be clickable and navigate to the corresponding section of the site
   * The projects must be navigable to and titled